 The idea of using a soft measure like positivity to benchmark a company’s performance would have been laughable not too long ago.
 The culture and performance corollary were confined to a small group of “out-there” and “wacky” anomalies like Ben & Jerry’s.
 But now, company culture is being given its proper due.
 Every company should recognize a few absolutely critical things related to their ability to be competitive with culture, and the ways it can increase employee retention.

-First, there’s a shortage for talent—and culture is your secret weapon.
 The world is becoming more technically driven.
 Nearly every company has an element of tech within its foundation, so we’re seeing a huge push for those kinds of jobs, and the jobs in marketing, sales and finance that support them.
 So why should a top engineer or project manager or CTO go to a less prestigious company over a huge employer that pays well and offers big stock options and more prestige?
 The difference is going to be in what the culture of that company stands for and how well it is communicated.

-Second, employers need to communicate their brand ahead of time.
 It isn’t enough for employees to get a sense of the company when they step in the office for an interview.
 By then, they’ve already made certain judgments about what the company stands for.
 Of course, a true understanding of the company’s culture actually happens when employees are working and are part of the action on a day-to-day level.
 However, conveying your company values, being clear on your mission, and finding creative ways to demonstrate your uniqueness and how it relates to your workforce can create a baseline level of trust.

-Third, culture needs to be reinforced.
 The company culture needs to be driven by the top leadership and reinforced within the norms of the way people behave, communicate, and interact.
 It isn’t enough to say you have a culture (there’s an old adage about “knowing it when you see it”).
 Employees will easily see through a positive climate that’s only brightly colored walls, open offices, and happy hours.

 The key is to make these critical drivers of corporate culture a foundational asset for an organization.
 Focus on the results that you want and then look backward to the ways that can actually make them happen.